panchoroo/python/README.md

        A well constructed Su Doku puzzle has a unique solution and can be solved by logic, although it may be necessary to employ "guess and test" methods in order to eliminate options (there is much contested opinion over this).
-The complexity of the search determines the difficulty of the puzzle; the example above is considered easy because it can be solved by straight forward direct deduction.
+The complexity of the search determines the difficulty of the puzzle;

-       The 6K text file, sudoku.txt (right click and 'Save Link/Target As...'), contains fifty different Su Doku puzzles ranging in difficulty, but all with unique solutions (the first puzzle in the file is the example above).
+       The 6K text file, sudoku.txt contains fifty different Su Doku puzzles ranging in difficulty, but all with unique solutions.

-       By solving all fifty puzzles find the sum of the 3-digit numbers found in the top left corner of each solution grid; for example, 483 is the 3-digit number found in the top left corner of the solution grid above.
+       By solving all fifty puzzles find the sum of the 3-digit numbers found in the top left corner of each solution grid.

 I use some of the standard naming conventions I found on Peter Norvig's essay (http://norvig.com/sudoku.html) about this problem.
 I use the term 'unit' to mean a collection of 9 squares in the 9x9 grid wherein that unit can only contain each digit 1-9 once.
 Units can be a row, column, or box (one of the nine 3x3 subgrids).
 For every square, it's 'peers' are the set of the squares in its row, its column, and its box.